c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 The insight: if humans code through an iterative loop (read → search → edit → test → repeat), then AI should too.

-An "agentic" AI doesn't just generate text - it takes actions, observes results, and adjusts.
-It can:
-- Read files to understand your codebase
-- Search for patterns across thousands of files
-- Make edits and run tests
-- See the errors and fix them
-- Repeat until the task is done

 This is the paradigm shift.
 Not "AI writes code" but "AI does the same loop a human developer does."

 ### Claude Code